sanjaikumarv/interview-preparation-docs/Javascript.md

 let rest spread,tmplate str arr fn ,promise

 ## What scnario using let variable?

+In some scnario we need to use one varible to handle multiple values

 ## What is shallow cloning and deep cloning?